zcash/zips/zip-proportional-output-fee-mechanism-pofm.rst

   of the Orchard, Sapling, or transparent protocols.
 * The fee for a transaction should scale linearly with the number of inputs and/or outputs.
-* Users should not be penalised for using a small number of dummy inputs and/or outputs to reduce information leakage.
+* Users should not be penalised for sending transactions constructed with padding of inputs and outputs to reduce information leakage.
+  (The default policy employed by zcashd and the mobile SDKs pads to two inputs and outputs for each shielded pool used by the transaction).
-* Users should be able to redeem a small number of UTXOs or notes with value below the marginal fee per input.
+* Users should be able to spend a small number of UTXOs or notes with value below the marginal fee per input.